FIWARE/tutorials.Entity-Relationships/README.md

 This tutorial builds on the data created in the previous [store finder example](https://github.com/Fiware/tutorials.Getting-Started) and creates and associates a series of related data entities to create a simple stock management system.

-The tutorial is also available as [Postman documentation](http://fiware.github.io/tutorials.Entity-Relationships/).
+The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](http://fiware.github.io/tutorials.Entity-Relationships/).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/0671934f64958d3200b3)